Map

 3. Set your Google Cloud Platform billing account

-4. Click Credentials on the left
+4. Click Keys & credentials on the left

 6. Enable the API for the project